Overview of Fact Table

 - It contains quantitative information for analysis.

 - It containing performance metrics are usually normalized.

 - It can contain different measures like additive, semi-additive and non-additive.

 In this article, we discussed its types, working, and advantages.
 It is a central part of a star or snowflake schema.
 It is connected to dimension tables to give the structure of a star or a snowflake.

 This has been a guide to What is Fact Table?
-Here we discuss the characteristics and various types of fact tables along with its Advantages.
+Here we discuss the characteristics and various types of fact tables along with their Advantages.
 You may also look at the following articles to learn more –